Infertility and Fibroids

 The Viva Eve doctors have the expertise to evaluate, diagnose and help formulate the best infertility treatment plan that works for you and your circumstances.

-We also have great established relationships with the best infertility experts in New York City and we work very closely with them in coordinating care for women trying to conceive.
+We also have great established relationships with the best infertility specialists in NYC and we work very closely with them in coordinating care for women trying to conceive.